Travel guide

 Do I keep my Spanish number with the eSIM?

 Yes.
-The eSIM only provides data, it does not change your number.
+The eSIM only provides data, it doesn't change your number.
 Your Spanish line remains active, so WhatsApp, Telegram, and banking apps work with your usual number while you browse with the eSIM in Bahrain.

 Conclusion

-Bahrain is compact, highly connected, and perfect for arriving with data ready, whether you're going to the F1 GP or on business: no passport registration and your number intact.
-Adjust the GB to your plan and have the requirements handy.
+Bahrain is compact, very well connected, and perfect for arriving with data ready, whether you're going to the F1 GP or on business: no passport registration and your number intact from the first minute.
+Adjust your GBs to your plan, have your entry requirements handy, and don't rely on airport Wi-Fi for your immediate needs after getting off the plane.
 Land in Manama with your Bahrain eSIM ready in 1 minute.

 Marc González Sáez